negativenagesh/negativenagesh/README.md

 <p align="justify">

 Hey, I’m Subrahmanya Gaonkar, currently based in Bengaluru, India.
 I’m a AI Engineer passionate about solving real-world problems through data-driven solutions.

-### What motivates me?

 I love tackling everyday problems with technology that people can rely on.
 Whether it’s streamlining processes or enhancing accessibility I enjoy crafting data driven solutions that streamline processes, enhance accessibility, and drive meaningful change.
 Using skills in Machine learning, Deep Learning, computer vision, Generative AI, LLMs – I focus on creating innovative tools and automation that improve efficiency and quality across industries and people.
 This drives me because they make a real difference in people’s lives.

 </p>